 - Increased mental alertness – Cocaine makes people feel as if their brains are functioning at an incredible speed.
 They feel as if mental processes come one after another at breakneck speed during the euphoric phase.
 However, to those around them, such individuals often appear erratic and uncensored, as if they have a disorder such as attention deficit.

 - Increased restlessness – Fidgeting, twitching, and rapid eyeball movements are common side effects of cocaine use.
 Cocaine addiction also causes individuals to be unable to sit still for more than a few minutes.
 They may experience restless leg syndrome at night.

 - Anger and irritation – Cocaine users often have irrational anger and seem continuously irritated, similar to those who take stimulants or ingest excessive amounts of caffeine.
 This is because cocaine decreases the brain’s tolerance for small irritations, leading to what others usually view as overreactions.

 - Paranoia – Paranoia, psychosis, and the feeling that others are “out to get you” are common side effects of chronic cocaine abuse.
 Users often misjudge circumstances around them and experience irrational thoughts.
 They believe that others are constantly targeting them for sabotage or plotting against them in some way.

 Cardiovascular Disease and Pulmonary Embolism

 Additionally, professionals are on the scene to continuously assess the person’s progress, rather than having to make an evaluation based on a few hours a week of outpatient sessions.
 Such facilities are also equipped to make the person’s recovery as comfortable as possible, something that is almost impossible for a person to do on his or her own.
-Anyone struggling with cocaine addiction or cocaine abuse should seek expert assistance at a professional inpatient facility without delay.
+Anyone struggling with cocaine addiction or chronic cocaine abuse should seek expert assistance at a professional inpatient facility without delay.